-Tombstone is row marker indicating a column deletion.
+Tombstone is a row marker indicating a column deletion.
 These marked columns are deleted during compaction.
-Tombstones are of great significance as Cassnadra supports eventual consistency, where the data must respond before any successful operation.
+Tombstones are of great significance as Cassandra supports eventual consistency, where the data must respond before any successful operation.

 Interested in learning Cassandra?
-Click here to learn more in this Cassandra Certification training!
+Enroll today in this Cassandra Training!

-The default settings state that Cassandra uses 7000 ports for Cluster Management, 9160 for Thrift Clients, 8080 for JMX.
-These are all TCP ports and can be edited in the configuration file: bin/Cassandra.in.sh
+The default settings state that Cassandra uses 7000 port for Cluster Management, 9160 for Thrift Clients, and 8080 for JMX.
+These are all TCP ports and can be edited in the configuration file: bin/cassandra.in.sh

-Yes, but keeping in mind the following processes.
+Yes, but while doing that we need to keep in mind the following processes:

 - Do not forget to clear the commitlog with ‘nodetool drain’

-- Turn off Cassandra to check that there is no data left in commitlog
+- Turn off Cassandra to ensure that there is no data left in the commitlog

-Yes, but it will require running repair to alter the replica count of existing data.
+Yes, but it will require running repair to alter the replica count of the existing data.